-Through your Club membership, you now have access to 97 moorings throughout the Marlborough Sounds.
+Through your Club membership, you now have access to approx. 100 moorings throughout the Marlborough Sounds.

-New maps have recently been printed.
+Mooring maps are available for purchase from the office.
 They are 66cm x 51cm and show all moorings on the one map and are on a nautical contour map base.
 The reverse side provides the co-ordinates for the moorings and details such as what weather conditions they are suitable for and any restrictions on use.
 A new colour coding system has been used to identify specific use requirements.

 Some relatively recent additions over the last couple of years that you may not be aware of are listed below.
 Check them out this summer.
 There are some crackers.